Policy Target: 25% sustainable food purchases by 2030.

-Sustainable Food Systems means accounting for the full cycle of the food we eat—considering how it is grown, harvested, packaged, transported, and then disposed of—and asks the question: is what we’re eating good for our bodies and the planet?
+A sustainable food system considers the full cycle of the food we eat—how it is grown, harvested, packaged, transported, and then disposed of—and ensures the food we are eating is good for our bodies, our communities, and our planet.

 Did you know…